nqd-lab/quctrl-tutorial/src_code/README.md

 # Jupyter Notebooks to "Taming quantum systems: A tutorial for using shortcuts-to-adiabaticity, quantum optimal control, and reinforcement learning"

-This repository contains the `python` notebooks accompanying the paper *"Taming quantum systems: A tutorial for using shortcuts-to-adiabaticity, quantum optimal control, and reinforcement learning"*, [arXiv:2501.16436](https://arxiv.org/abs/2501.16436).
+This repository contains the `python` notebooks accompanying the paper *"Taming Quantum Systems: A Tutorial for Using Shortcuts-To-Adiabaticity, Quantum Optimal Control, and Reinforcement Learning"*, [arXiv:2501.16436](https://arxiv.org/abs/2501.16436).

 ## 📂 Repository Structure